This is a great workout for developing both climbing ability and also your top-end fitness, enhancing your VO2 Max.

 - 10min Stretching

-Start the workout with a Warm Up (WU) of ten minutes easy riding at Level II.
+Start the workout with a Warm Up (WU) of ten minutes of easy riding at Level II.

 The main set includes seven reps of three minutes.
 Each rep is slightly different from the preceding.
-Start by riding for the three minutes staying seated and riding in Level III for the duration of the first rep. After taking one minute Rest Interval at Level II, ride the second rep for 2:30min staying seated at Level III before getting up out of the seat for 30 seconds ad riding at Level V to complete the three minute interval.
+Start by riding for three minutes staying seated and riding in Level III for the duration of the first rep. After taking a one-minute Rest Interval at Level II, ride the second rep for 2:30min staying seated at Level III before getting up out of the seat for 30 seconds ad riding at Level V to complete the three-minute interval.

-Finish the ride with ten minutes riding at Level II for your Cool Down (CD).
+Finish the ride with ten minutes of riding at Level II for your Cool Down (CD).

-To assist with your recovery, do ten minutes stretching.
+To assist with your recovery, do ten minutes of stretching.

-If doing this workout on an actual hill, you need to make sure it is along enough that you can climb it fully because in the one minute recovery you won’t descend back to your start position.
+If doing this workout on an actual hill, you need to make sure it is long enough that you can climb it fully because in the one-minute recovery you won’t descend back to your start position.